This section of Ch. 1 will cover the following topics:

 - Blue underlined text is a link to outside materials.
 Click on it to view the material.

 - text with a dotted underline is a link to a brief definition of the word.
 Click on it to view the definition.
 (If you print this book, the full will be at the end.)

-- Purple boxes contain graphics.
+- Purple boxes contain links to graphics.
 Click on the camera icon to view a PowerPoint presentation, video, or image.

-You can continue to read this text online throughout the term or you can download a PDF to your desktop for easy access.
+You can read this text online throughout the term or you can download a PDF to your desktop for easy access.
 You can also print out a paper copy to read and .
+Your choice!

 College vs. High School

 In college, expectations change from what you may have experienced in high school.
 The quantity and quality of work increases.
 The table below some major differences between high school and college assignments.

 |Teachers may set aside class time for reading and reviewing material.||You are expected to come to class with a basic understanding of material.|